 The Museum of Fine Arts is a Massachusetts charitable corporation, whose mission is for the advancement of art and education.
 The City of Boston is one of the original incorporators of the Museum and the Mayor, Superintendent of Schools and a delegate from the Boston Public Library Foundation all are Trustees of the Museum.

-The Museum outreaches on many levels to the people of the city of Boston through the following:
+The Museum outreaches on many levels to the people of the City of Boston.